khyatiparekh/Searching-for-Success/README.md

 ## Module Code
 We place the module code in three files called `EarningReport.py, PredictionStockPrice.py and HistoricalPlot.py` in the Submodule folder in Searching For Success.
-For the functions to work, we need to run the interface.ipynb which contrain code that imports everything in that file into the namespace of the projcet:
+For the functions to work, we need to run the interface.ipynb which contains code that imports everything in that file into the namespace of the project:
 `import EarningReport
  import PredictionStockPrice
  import HistoricalPlot`